webmonarch/nvidia-319-ck/README.md

 nvidia-319-ck Arch Linux Package
 =================================

+## Status

+**Updated: 2014-02-06**

+Unfortunately, there is no place for this package to go.

+319.32 isn't compatible with xorg-server 1.15.
+The latest 319.76 IS compatible with xorg-server 1.15, but breaks other stuff on my machine (specifically vmware: https://bbs.archlinux.org/viewtopic.php?id=173111).

+As such, there is no where else for this package to go.
+I am going to try NVIDIA's recommended 304.119.

+Ping me if you think otherwise.

 ## Purpose

 To maintain the 319.XX versions of the nvidia proprietary drivers and utilities for current Arch Linux kernels.